What is an adult day health center?

 If you aren’t comfortable in the water, traditional land-based therapy is then provided.

 What do I wear in the pool?

-Appropriate attire includes: swimwear; light colored t-shirts; shorts and aqua socks.
-Rarely are swim caps or goggles necessary.
+Appropriate attire includes swimwear, light-colored t-shirts, shorts and aqua socks.
+Swim caps or goggles are rarely necessary.

 Is there a secured locker room?